craftingcity/RollHighOrDie/Selections Glossary/Magics/Spell Effects.md

 #### Projectile
 This Spell creates and launches a shaped force of magic from you to a point you choose within range, interacting on contact with obstacles along it's path.

 When you cast a Projectile Spell, you will make a Casting Skill Check to determine the accuracy of the Spell's path to it's target.
-You will c
+You will compare this total to your Target's Relevant Defense to determine if you have "hit" your Target.

 #### Beam
 This Spell creates a line of magic between yourself and a point you choose within range, attempting to pierce and bore through obstacles along it's path.

 When you cast a Beam Spell, you will make a Casting Skill Check to determine the accuracy of the Spell's path to it's target.
+Targets of the Spell will make a Relevant Skill Check in an attempt to avoid the Beam.
+If

 #### Point Target / Observation
 #### Known Target / Invocation